 After over 100 hours of testing and writing about drop 10 baseball and softball bats we have whittled down our lists to the best.
-Our big barrel USSSA pick is DeMarini’s 2018 CF Zen; in baseball’s new USA bat space we really like the Louisville Slugger’s 718 Select; our fastpitch favorite in the drop 10 space is DeMarini’s CF9 Slapper.
+Our favorite USSSA drop 10 bat, although there are several options, are the 2021 CAT 9 Composite.
+In USA we like Easton’s 2022 ADV 360 and for fastpitch we like Easton’s Ghost.
+All great bats and you have many options.
+If you are in the drop 10 space this should get you started.

 Best Drop 10 Bat: USA, Big Barrel & Fastpitch Write Ups

 The right bat size is the single most important thing in choosing the right bat.
 Hitters from 8 to 12 can swing a drop 10 bat in baseball, in fastpitch the age range is bigger as a few freshman are swinging drop 10s too (as well as some junior and seniors although they likely should not be).

 A drop 10 bat refers to a baseball or softball bat whose length (measured in inches) is 10 units more than its stated weight (measured in ounces).
 For example, a 31-inch drop 10 bat will have an approximate weight of 21 ounces.
 The concept of “drop” is used to categorize bats and make it easier for players to compare bats across different brands.
 It’s worth noting that the scale, stated, and swing weights of a bat can differ.

 The question of whether an expensive drop 10 bat is worth its price is subjective and depends on various factors such as performance, feel, and individual budget.
 High-end drop 10 bats generally offer better performance and feel compared to less expensive options you might find in big box stores.
 While these bats are undeniably better in quality, the decision on whether the additional cost is justified will ultimately depend on your personal financial situation.